-supported by flashrom (a list of supported chips can be found here)
+- A chip compatible with or supported by Flashrom, in my case a mx25L8005 (a list of all supported chips can be found here)

 Before you can actually flash the chip you must first connect the flasher to the chip.
 Some motherboards have a SPI header which makes connecting the Arduino a breeze.
 Other motherboards may have a removable chip which you transport to a breadboard.
 If your motherboard doesn’t have either one you will still be able to use this method but you might need some wires/clips specially designed for working with chips and or microprocessors.